DETAILED ACTION

 Hast discloses yet another method of monitoring a hydraulic system (101; Fig. 2) that is similar in structure and operation to Guender (as noted above), but Hast fails to overcome or remedy any of the deficiencies of Guender, Pichler, or Ono.

-Finally, Puschel discloses a well known arrangement of an injection molding machine hydraulic system (see figure) that includes at least one hydraulic pump (25, 26), a source of hydraulic fluid (30), and one or more consumers (10, 40-43), one of which provides linear movement while another provides rotary movement.
+Finally, Puschel discloses a well-known arrangement of an injection molding machine hydraulic system (see figure) that includes at least one hydraulic pump (25, 26), a source of hydraulic fluid (30), and one or more consumers (10, 40-43), one of which provides linear movement while another provides rotary movement.
 However, like Hast above, Puschel fails to overcome or remedy any of the deficiencies of Guender, Pichler, or Ono.

-Applicant’s recited invention differs from the best available prior art in that not only is the at least one hydraulic pump leakage determined, but in addition to this determination, overall subsystem leakage as well as individual consumer leakage are also both determined individually, and from these respectively determined leakages, respective efficiencies of the at least one hydraulic pump and the one or more consumers are determined through calculating an actual volume flow that takes into account the previously detected leakages.
+Applicant’s recited invention differs from the best available prior art in that not only is the at least one hydraulic pump leakage determined, but in addition to this determination, subsystem leakage as well as individual consumer leakage are also both determined individually, and from these respectively determined leakages, respective efficiencies of the at least one hydraulic pump and the one or more consumers are determined through calculating an actual volume flow that takes into account the previously detected leakages.
 Such a particular method of monitoring/determining leakage and efficiency of a hydraulic system and its individual components, as claimed, is not found in the best available prior art.

 Conclusion